theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/dynamic-table-extractions.md

 weight: 180
 ---

-The following article shows how to use the Xtract Table component of Xtract for Alteryx with different kinds of runtime parameters.<br>
+The following article shows how to use the Xtract Table component of Xtract for Alteryx with different types of runtime parameters.<br>

 ### About this Workflow